bayertom/IHFL/readme.md

 The typical value of the isotropic factor is mju=0.95.

 Example: Clusterization according to dfp pseudonorm using IHFL algorithm with the maximum surface complexity of 2 cm and maximum ball radius of 50 cm.
-The point cloud is partitioned into subsets with the maximum size of 100 000 points, the normal vector is estimated from 30 k-nearest neighbors, the isotropic factor is set to 0.95.
+The point cloud is partitioned into subsets with a maximum size of 100 000 points, the normal vector is estimated from 30 k-nearest neighbors, and the isotropic factor is set to 0.95.

 	ihfl "test.txt" +norm=dfp +fc=0.02 +lambda=0.5 +ns=100000 +knn=30 +mju=0.95